lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_5_Design_Thinking_Ideation.md

 - Knapp, J. (2016). *Sprint: Solving Big Problems and Testing New Ideas in Just Five Days.* GV Press.

 ## 5.1 Introduction to Design Thinking
-Design Thinking is a **user-centric problem-solving methodology** that focuses on emphatize, define, ideate, prototype, and test.
+Design Thinking is a **user-centric problem-solving methodology** that emphasizes empathy, creativity, collaboration, ideation, and experimentation.

 **Relevance for AI-Based Startups**:
 - Ensures that AI solutions address real human needs.
 - Balances technological feasibility with user desirability and business viability.

 ## 5.2 Principles of Design Thinking
+The principles of design thinking provide a structured, human-centered approach to innovation, guiding entrepreneurs through the stages of empathizing with users, defining problems, ideating solutions, prototyping, and testing to create impactful outcomes:

 ### Empathize
 - Understand users’ needs, emotions, and behaviors.